-This brochure helps you allocate your household income and property taxes for the year you separated or divorced.
+This brochure helps you allocate your total household resources and property taxes for the year you separated or divorced.
 Before you start, you will need:

-- your Michigan individual income tax booklet, or, if applicable, your Michigan Homestead Property Tax Credit Claim for Veterans and Blind People (MI-1040CR-2); - property tax bills or rent receipts for the tax year; and - 3. total annual income amount for each spouse for the tax year.
+- 1. The Michigan Individual Income Tax (MI-1040) or, if applicable, the Michigan Homestead Property Tax Credit Claim for Veterans and Blind People (MI-1040CR-2) booklets; - 2.
+Property tax bills or lease agreements for the tax year; and - 3.
+Total annual income amount for each spouse for the tax year.

-Before separation, taxes are divided in the same ratio as the percentage of household income each spouse earned while they shared a homestead.
-For example, if he earned 65 percent of their income and she earned 35 percent, he claims 65 percent of the prorated taxes and she claims 35 percent.
-If one spouse's income for the period before separation is less than half the taxes paid during that period, the other spouse can claim the taxes for that period.
+Before separation, taxes are divided in the same ratio as the percentage of total income each spouse earned while they shared a homestead.
+For example, if the filer earned 65 percent of the income and the spouse earned 35 percent, the filer claims 65 percent of the prorated taxes and the spouse claims 35 percent.
+If one spouse's resources for the period before separation is less than half the taxes paid during that period, the other spouse can claim the taxes for that period.